zephyrproject-rtos/zephyr/doc/application/apps_kernel_conf.rst

 The procedures that follow describe how to configure a :file:`prj.conf` file and how to configure kernel options for microkernel and nanokernel applications.
-For information on how to work with kernel option inter-dependencies and platform configuration-default options, see the :ref:`configuration`.
+For information on how to work with kernel option inter-dependencies and board configuration-default options, see the :ref:`configuration`.

 .. note::